This cranberry cinnamon honey butter is the perfect topping for toast. Easy to make in five minutes in a food processor. Don’t serve boring bread!

 - 1 tablespoon honey

 - Blend all ingredients together in food processor until well incorporated.
-Scrape down sides as needed (I needed to do this often, even in my small food processor).
+Scrape down sides as needed.
+I have a small-sized food processor and needed to scrape down the sides frequently.

 Verdict: Dangerous stuff!
 I could eat it by the spoonful.